 By regulation, we cannot have loan commitments to one borrower for more than 15% of our lending and lease limit base.
-The lending and lease limit base is defined as permanent capital with any applicable adjustments related to preferred stock and any investment held in connection with the sale of loan participation interest.
+As of December 31, 2021, the lending and lease limit base was defined as permanent capital with any applicable adjustments related to preferred stock and any investment held in connection with the sale of loan participation interest.
 Additionally, we set our own lending limits to manage loan concentration risk.
 Lending limits have been established for individual loan size, commodity type, and special lending programs.
 We have adopted an individual lending limit maximum of 12.5% of lending and lease limit base for our highest quality borrowers.